JFB: Jacobian-Free Backpropagation for Implicit Networks

 \section{Backpropagation}

-We present a new and simple way to backpropagate with FPNs, called Jacobian-free backprop (JFB).
-Traditional backpropagation will \textit{not} work effectively for FPNs since forward propagation during training could entail hundreds or thousands of iterations, requiring ever growing memory to store computational graphs.
-On the other hand, implicit methods maintain fixed memory costs by backpropagating ``through the fixed point'' and solving a Jacobian-based equation (at potentially substantial added computational costs).
-The key step to circumvent this Jacobian-based equation in our proposed method is to tune weights by using a preconditioned gradient.
-Let $\ell:\sY \times \sY \rightarrow \bbR$ be a smooth loss function, denoted by $\ell(x,y)$, and consider the problem
+We present a simple way to backpropagate with implicit networks, called Jacobian-free backprop (JFB).
+Traditional backpropagation will \textit{not} work effectively for implicit networks since forward propagation during training could entail hundreds or thousands of iterations, requiring ever growing memory to store computational graphs.
+On the other hand, implicit models maintain fixed memory costs by backpropagating ``through the fixed point'' and solving a Jacobian-based equation (at potentially substantial added computational costs).
+The key step to circumvent this Jacobian-based equation with JFB is to tune weights by using a preconditioned gradient.
+Let $\ell:\sY \times \sY \rightarrow \bbR$ be a smooth loss function, denoted by $\ell(x,y)$, and consider the training problem

 where we abusively write $\sD$ to also mean a distribution.
-For clarity of presentation, in the remainder of this section we notationally suppress the dependencies on weights $\Theta$ by letting $u^\star_d$ denote the fixed point in (\ref{eq: FPN-fixed-point-def}).
-Unless noted otherwise, mapping arguments are implicit in this section; in each implicit case, this will correspond to the entries in (\ref{eq: FPN-fixed-point-def}).
-We begin with two standard assumptions that allow us to differentiate the network $\sM_\Theta$.
+For clarity of presentation, in the remainder of this section we notationally suppress the dependencies on weights $\Theta$ by letting $u_d^\star$ denote the fixed point in (\ref{eq: FPN-fixed-point-def}).
+Unless noted otherwise, mapping arguments are implicit in this section; in each implicit case, this will correspond to entries in (\ref{eq: FPN-fixed-point-def}).
+We begin with standard assumptions enabling us to differentiate $\sN_\Theta$.

 \begin{assumption} The mappings $S_\Theta$ and $T_\Theta$ are continuously differentiable with respect to $u$ and $\Theta$. \end{assumption}

 \begin{assumption} The weights $\Theta$ may be written as a tuple $\Theta = (\theta_S, \theta_T)$ such that weight paramaterization of $S_\Theta$ and $T_\Theta$ depend only on $\theta_S$ and $\theta_T$, respectively.\footnote{This assumption is easy to ensure in practice.
 For notational brevity, we use the subscript $\Theta$ throughout.} \end{assumption}